Table of Contents

 Copy Asset Guid

-In rare cases you may need the internal GUID (Globally Unique Identifier) of an asset.
+Sometimes you need the internal GUID (Globally Unique Identifier) of an asset.
 You can easily copy it to the clipboard by right clicking an asset and selecting Copy Asset Guid.

 Transform Assets